From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Introduction

 \section{Introduction}

 Online Q\&A forums are witnessing a sharp decline in user participation, as people post fewer questions and answers than before.
 Stack Overflow, for example, experienced a 25\% drop in posts within months of ChatGPT's release-a striking indicator of this trend \cite{10.1093/pnasnexus/pgae400}.
 Instead of contributing to community-driven platforms like Stack Overflow or Mathematics Stack Exchange, users increasingly turn to generative AI systems for instant answers \cite{impacts}.
 While this shift offers individual convenience, it carries systemic risks: Q\&A forums generate much of the high-quality, human-produced knowledge that large language models (LLMs) depend on for training \cite{almazrouei2023falconseriesopenlanguage,hou2024largelanguagemodelssoftware}, evaluation \cite{dai2024deepseekmoeultimateexpertspecialization}, and benchmarking \cite{lu2024deepseekvlrealworldvisionlanguageunderstanding}.
+This dependence is especially consequential because manual annotation remains a prohibitively expensive bottleneck in machine learning, making organically generated, high-quality human data sources particularly valuable \cite{10068925,6889457,golazizian2024costefficientsubjectivetaskannotation}.
 A sustained decline in forum activity may therefore weaken the very epistemic foundations of GenAI, creating a negative feedback loop where AI systems erode the human knowledge sources they rely on.
 Ultimately, this erosion could not only risk AI progress but also threaten the survival of these online communities, depriving users of open, collaborative spaces for trustworthy knowledge exchange.